FAQs

 We often process applications within a week, however, depending on the time of year this may be longer.
 For example, during the summer months, staff will take annual leave and this can result in a delay in processing applications.
 When your application is process, you will receive a confirmation email and a text message to your mobile.

 Applications for courses where interviews are necessary will be given a specific time a week in advance of the interview date.
-Please refer to our Key Dates page for specific dates.
-Our first round of interviews will take place in May each year, followed by another round of interviews for late applications in September.
+Our first round of interviews will take place in early May each year, followed by another round of interviews for late applications in early September.

 What should I bring to my interview?